MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/configure-always-encrypted-enclaves.md

 - Enclave-enabled **column master keys must be stored in Windows Certificate Store or in Azure Key Vault**.
 Storing enclave-enabled column master keys in other types of key stores (hardware security modules or custom key stores) is not supported.

-### Provision enclave-enabled keys using SSMS
+### **Provision enclave-enabled keys using SQL Server Management Studio (SSMS)**

-On the client/development computer:
+The following steps create enclave-enabled keys (requires SSMS 18.0 or later):

 1. Connect to your database using SSMS.
-2. In Object Explorer, navigate to your database and then navigate to Always Encrypted \> Always Encrypted Keys.
+2. In **Object Explorer**, expand your database and navigate to **Security** > **Always Encrypted Keys**.
-3. Provision a new enclave-enabled column master key.
+3. Provision a new enclave-enabled column master key:

-    1. Right click on the Always Encrypted Keys folder and select **New Column Master Key…**.
+    1. Right click **Always Encrypted Keys** and select **New Column Master Key…**.
     2. Select your column master key name.
     3. Make sure you select either **Windows Certificate Store (Current User or Local Machine)** or **Azure Key Vault**.
-    4. Check the Allow enclave computations checkbox.
+    4. Select **Allow enclave computations**.
     5. If you selected Azure Key Vault, sign in to Azure and select your key vault.
 For more information on how to create a key vault for Always Encrypted, see [Manage your key vaults from Azure portal](https://blogs.technet.microsoft.com/kv/2016/09/12/manage-your-key-vaults-from-new-azure-portal/).
-    6. Select your key or create it.
+    6. Select your key if it already exists, or follow the directions on the form to create a new key.
     7. Click **OK**.

         ![Allow enclave computations](./media/always-encrypted-enclaves/allow-enclave-computations.png)

-4. Create a new enclave-enabled column encryption key.
+4. Create a new enclave-enabled column encryption key:

-    1. Right click on the Always Encrypted Keys folder and select **New Column Encryption Key**.
+    1. Right click **Always Encrypted Keys** and select **New Column Encryption Key**.
-    2. Select a name for column encryption key and select the column master key, you created in the previous steps.
+    2. Enter a name for the new column encryption key.
+    3. In the **Column master key** dropdown, select the column master key you created in the previous steps.
-    3. Click **OK**.
+    4. Click **OK**.

-### Provision enclave-enabled keys using PowerShell
+### **Provision enclave-enabled keys using PowerShell**

 The following sections provide sample PowerShell scripts for provisioning enclave-enabled keys.
 The steps that are specific (new) to Always Encrypted with secure enclaves are highlighted.
 For more information (not specific to Always Encrypted with secure enclaves) about provisioning keys using PowerShell, see [Configure Always Encrypted Keys using PowerShell](https://docs.microsoft.com/sql/relational-databases/security/encryption/configure-always-encrypted-keys-using-powershell).

 **Provisioning Enclave-Enabled Keys – Windows Certificate Store**